neo4j-contrib/neomodel/doc/source/getting_started.rst

         # traverse outgoing IS_FROM relations, inflate to Country objects
         country = RelationshipTo(Country, 'IS_FROM')

+There is one type of relationship present `IS_FROM`, we are defining two different ways for traversing it one accessible via Person objects and one via Country objects

-We can use the `Relationship` class if we don't want to specify a direction.
+We can use the `Relationship` class as opposed to the `RelationshipTo` or `RelationshipFrom` if we don't want to specify a direction.

+Neomodel automatically creates a label for each StructuredNode class in the database with the corresponding indexes and constraints.

 Create, Save, Delete
 ====================